National Science Foundation Fostering Interdisciplinary Networks to Develop Emergent and Responsive Solutions Foundry

 Additional Requirements

-Eligible applicants include U.S.-based institutions of higher education, nonprofit research and education organizations, state and local governments, and federally recognized Tribal Nations.
-Proposals must be submitted through an eligible organization and include a leadership team with at least one K-12 educator, technologist, researcher, and parent or guardian.
-Individuals cannot apply independently.
-Projects must involve K-12 students throughout development and align with NSF priorities for inclusivity and broad participation.
+Eligible applicants include U.S.-based nonprofit organizations, institutions of higher education, state and local governments, and federally recognized Tribal Nations.
+Applicants must submit through an eligible organization and form interdisciplinary teams including K-12 educators, technologists, and researchers.
+Individuals may not apply independently.

 Geographic Eligibility